 Casement windows are the standard windows seen in almost every home.
 Window panels have hinges on one side that allows the frame to open outwards.
 Many casement windows have large glass areas to provide maximum light, but some will have mullion bars holding smaller panels.

 Casement windows offer plenty of ventilation when open but none at all when they are closed or locked.
 Side opening windows can also let in the rain if left open during a storm, while a top-hinged window offers more protection.

-Casement windows come in a variety of styles and materials, from cottage garden to modern contemporary.
+Casement windows come in a variety of styles and materials.
 Large pane casements tend to be cheaper as they are easier to manufacture and are produced in standard modular sizes.

 Side hung casements are the most popular and are hinged at the side for easy opening and closing.
 Some casements have a top-hinged panel to provide ventilation.

 Awning window: Here, the panel is hinged at the top, which allows the window to be left open even when it is raining.

 Hopper window: The hopper is the reverse of the awning in that it is hinged at the bottom.
 Hopper windows are sometimes used for basements or bathrooms, but they are rarely seen nowadays.

 These are windows where one panel slides over the other to create an opening.
 There are two basic types, single-hung or double-hung.

 A single-hung sash has one moveable panel, usually the bottom one.
 This slides up to open the window and back down to close it.